Lane Thomas Preview, Player Props: Nationals vs. Yankees

-On Tuesday, Lane Thomas (.405 on-base percentage in past 10 games, 70 points above season-long percentage) and the Washington Nationals play the New York Yankees, whose starting pitcher will be Carlos Rodon.
-First pitch is at 7:05 PM ET.
+Lane Thomas -- with a slugging percentage of .405 in his past 10 games (including zero home runs) -- will be in action for the Washington Nationals against the New York Yankees, with Luis Severino on the mound, on August 23 at 7:05 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4) against the Phillies.
+In his previous appearance, he went 1-for-4 with a double against the Yankees.

 Lane Thomas Game Info & Props vs. the Yankees